Sanusi sues Kano govt, AGF, 2 others, challenges his banishment - Businessday NG

-A legal battle has ensued between the former Emir of Kano, Alhaji Sanusi Lamido Sanusi and the Kano State government over his banishment from Kano after he was dethroned on Monday.
+A legal battle has ensued between former Emir of Kano, Sanusi Lamido Sanusi Kano State government over his banishment from Kano after he was dethroned on Monday.

 Sued alongside Kano government is the Attorney General of the Federation (AGF).